 From December 25-30, 1920, Nguyen Ai Quoc attended the 18th Congress of the French Socialist Party in the city of Tours as a delegate of Indochina.
 (Source: National Museum of History) |

 From the first nucleus, Nguyen Ai Quoc established the Vietnam Revolutionary Youth Association (1925), founded Thanh Nien newspaper - the first newspaper of the Vietnamese revolution (June 21, 1925), and organized cadre training classes.
-Nguyen Ai Quoc was both the organizer of the class, the compiler of teaching materials, and the teacher who directly conveyed the learning content.
+Nguyen Ai Quoc was both the organizer of the class, the compiler of teaching materials, and the teacher who directly imparted the learning content.
 During the years 1924-1927, he also undertook and successfully completed the task of an international soldier assigned by the Communist International.

-Students attending the training courses opened by Nguyen Ai Quoc were selected based on their willingness to sacrifice and strive for the aspiration of national liberation and their patriotic activities.
+Students attending training courses opened by Nguyen Ai Quoc were selected based on their willingness to sacrifice and strive for the aspiration of national liberation and their patriotic activities.
 The number of students directly trained by Nguyen Ai Quoc in three courses in Guangzhou included 75 people: Course 1 had 10 people; Course 2 had 25 people; Course 3 had 50 people - according to Nguyen Ai Quoc's report to the Communist International on June 3, 1927 (Ho Chi Minh Institute - Nguyen Ai Quoc in Guangzhou 1924-1927 - National Political Publishing House, Hanoi, page 57).

 The students attending the training class in Guangzhou had never been exposed to Marxism-Leninism or the proletarian revolutionary line.
 However, in a limited period of time, they were equipped with a rich amount of political knowledge.
-The new learning content but focusing on the most core issues in the revolutionary line and methods attracted the students' enthusiasm for learning.
+The new learning content, but focusing on the most core issues in the revolutionary line and methods, attracted the students' enthusiasm for learning.

-During the practice, what he always emphasized was knowing how to attract listeners, knowing how to use appropriate language, the content must be easy to understand, appropriate for the listeners, the evidence must be honest and specific...
+During the practice, what he always emphasized was knowing how to attract listeners, knowing how to use appropriate language, the content must be easy to understand, appropriate to the listeners, the evidence must be honest and specific...
 With a speaking and writing style that is easy to understand, easy to remember, concise, and succinct, Nguyen Ai Quoc helped students easily grasp even complex theoretical issues.

-“The Revolutionary Path” is a collection of lectures by Nguyen Ai Quoc at training classes for cadres of the Vietnam Revolutionary Youth Association, held in Guangzhou (China) from 1925-1927.
+“The Revolutionary Path” is a collection of lectures by Nguyen Ai Quoc at training courses for cadres of the Vietnam Revolutionary Youth Association, held in Guangzhou (China) between 1925 and 1927.
 (Photo: VNA) |

 House number 5D Ham Long street.
 (Source: baotanglichsu.vn) |

-Hammer and Sickle Newspaper, Central organ of the Indochinese Communist Party, No. 5, December 11, 1929.
+Hammer and Sickle Newspaper, the central organ of the Indochinese Communist Party, No. 5, December 11, 1929.
 (Photo: VNA) |

 In July 1928, Ho Chi Minh arrived in Siam (Thailand).
 According to his report: From Siam, “I tried to return to Annam twice, but had to turn back.
 The secret police and border police were too careful” (Ho Chi Minh (2011): Complete Works, National Political Publishing House, Hanoi, volume 3, page 13).
-At the end of December 1929, Ho Chi Minh left Siam for China as a delegate of the Communist International, convening and chairing the Conference to unify communist organizations to establish a single Communist Party in Vietnam.
+At the end of December 1929, Ho Chi Minh left Siam for China as a representative of the Communist International, convening and chairing the Conference to unify communist organizations to establish a single Communist Party in Vietnam.

 During the Canh Ngo Lunar New Year (1930), five (official) delegates met under the chairmanship of leader Nguyen Ai Quoc to discuss an important matter: Unifying communist organizations in Vietnam to establish a single communist party, representing the voice of national independence and national unity.

 The conference to unify Vietnamese communist organizations held in Hong Kong included representatives of the Indochinese Communist Party (Trinh Dinh Cuu, Nguyen Duc Canh) and the Annam Communist Party (Nguyen Thieu, Chau Van Liem).
 Nguyen Ai Quoc was the representative of the Communist International who convened and chaired the conference.
 Analyzing the role and responsibility of communists before the fate of the nation, Nguyen Ai Quoc requested high unity among Vietnamese communists.
 With his prestige and experience, Nguyen Ai Quoc's analysis of the role and responsibility of communists before the fate of the nation received the consensus of the delegates.
-Nguyen Ai Quoc united Vietnamese communists, directing revolutionary fighters toward a common goal.
+Nguyen Ai Quoc united Vietnamese communists, guiding revolutionary fighters toward a common goal.
 The delegates attending the Conference agreed with Nguyen Ai Quoc's proposal to merge the two communist organizations into the Communist Party of Vietnam, adopting the Party's Brief Platform, Brief Strategy and Brief Statutes drafted by Nguyen Ai Quoc.

 After the Party unification conference, Nguyen Ai Quoc wrote an appeal to joyfully announce: “The Communist Party of Vietnam has been established.
 It is the Party of the proletariat.
-The Party will guide the proletariat to lead the Annamese revolution to fight to liberate all of our oppressed and exploited brothers and sisters” (Ho Chi Minh (2011): Complete Works , National Political Publishing House, Hanoi, volume 3, page 22).
+The Party will lead the proletariat to lead the Annam revolution to fight to liberate all of our oppressed and exploited brothers and sisters” (Ho Chi Minh (2011): Complete Works , National Political Publishing House, Hanoi, volume 3, page 22).
 In his report to the Communist International (February 18, 1930), he wrote: “From now on, with the right policy and unity, we can be sure that the Communist Party will progress rapidly” (Ho Chi Minh (2011): Complete Works , National Political Publishing House, Hanoi, volume 3, page 15).

 On February 24, 1930, at the request of the Indochinese Communist Federation, two members of the Provisional Executive Committee and the Secretary of the Southern Executive Committee met in Saigon to recognize and admit this communist organization into the Communist Party of Vietnam.
-The unification of three predecessor communist organizations into the Communist Party of Vietnam, the transformation of communist cells into Party cells, and the election of a Provisional Central Executive Committee were quickly completed in practice.
-The founding of the Communist Party of Vietnam marked a turning point in the Vietnamese revolution, ending the crisis in the path to national salvation in Vietnam for decades.
+The unification of three predecessor communist organizations into the Communist Party of Vietnam, the transformation of communist cells into Party cells, and the election of the Provisional Central Executive Committee were quickly completed in practice.
+The establishment of the Communist Party of Vietnam marked a turning point in the Vietnamese revolution, ending the crisis in the path to national salvation in Vietnam for decades.

 Conference to establish the Communist Party of Vietnam on February 3, 1930.
 (Photo taken from a painting by artist Phi Hoanh at the National Museum of History) |